Skip to content

 Cybersecurity Talent Shortage

-The scarcity of skilled cybersecurity professionals underscores the importance of automated and efficient DLP systems to mitigate risks and ensure data security.
+There is a national talent shortage of 225,200 skilled cybersecurity workers across the United States.
+This scarcity means more automated and efficient DLP systems are needed to mitigate risks and ensure data security.

 Combine BigID With Your DLP Solution For Comprehensive Data Security

-Often, prevention is better than a solution.
-Choosing a DLP tool to work in tandem with BigID’s Access Intelligence App helps you highlight vulnerable and high-risk data at a glance, uncovering vulnerabilities so you can prioritize remediation efforts to secure them.
+Often, prevention is better than trying to fix the situation.
+Choosing a DLP tool to work together with BigID’s Access Intelligence App helps you highlight vulnerable and high-risk data at a glance.
+It uncovers vulnerabilities so you can prioritize remediation efforts to secure them.

-We allow you accelerate DLP through consistency, coverage, and accuracy while alleviating your tool’s burden.
-Our solution standardizes sensitivity classification definitions for your organization to consistently enforce policies and controls across all of your information, regardless of where it lives.
+BigID accelerates DLP through consistency, coverage, and accuracy and alleviates your tool’s burden.
+It standardizes sensitivity classification definitions for your organization to consistently enforce policies and controls across all of your information, regardless of where it lives.

 Would you like to learn more about how BigID’s Data Intelligence platform can help bridge the gap between your DLP tools?